History of the 13th Massachusetts Volunteers

 Some of

-were made to stay, and with others whose enlistments were not
+were made to stay in the service, and with others whose enlistments

 yet